-Objectives Areas of action Priorities Каирара Supply 1.
-Support people to steer their own employment futures Education and training Apprenticeships and internships Positive expectations for disabled school leavers Career pathways at all stages of life and for diverse needs and aspirations Mana motuhake - self determination Equity Diversity Whole of life accessibility Match 2.
-Back people who want to work and employers with the right support Referral pathways Employment services Partnerships with employers Information More and better employment services Information and support for employers Mana Manaaki - Mana enhancing Strengths-focussed Whānau-centred Demand 3.
-Partner with industry to increase good work opportunities for disabled people Workplace health and safety State sector exemplars Future of work 5.
-Inclusive and wellbeing-enhancing workplaces 6.
-Innovative labour market support and business Kotahitanga - partnering for greater impact Kia takatū tātou - supporting long-term social and economic development development and people with health conditions
+This plan is a living document and new actions will be developed that address this priority alongside Government's broader work programme, guided by the kaupapa and informed by monitoring.

+Objective one: Support people to steer their own employment futures

+The areas of action include: Education, training, apprenticeships and internships

+Priorities include:

+- 1. Positive expectations for disabled school leavers. - 2.
+Career pathways at all stages of life and for diverse needs and aspirations

+The kaupapa includes

+- Mana motuhake-self determination

+- Equity

+- Diversity

+- Whole of life accessibility

+Objective two: Back people who want to work and employers with the right support

+The areas of action include: Referral pathways, employment services, partnerships with employers and information

+Priorities include:

+- 3. More and better employment services. - 4.
+Information and support for employers.

+The kaupapa includes:

+- Mana motuhake-self determination

+- Strengths focussed

+- Whānau centred

+Objective three: Partner with industry to increase good work opportunities for disabled people and people with health conditions

+The areas of action include: Workplace health and safety, state sector exemplars and the future of work

+Priority five: Inclusive and wellbeing enhancing workplaces

+Priority six: Innovative labour market support and business development

+Kaupapa

+- Kotahitanga-partnering for greater impact - Kia takatū tatoū-supporting long-term social and economic development

-Objective 1: Support people to steer their own employment futures
+Objective one: Support people to steer their own employment futures

-All people and their whānau can benefit from an equal opportunity to pursue their aspirations for earning, learning, caring and volunteering - on their own terms.
+All people and their whānau can benefit from an equal opportunity to pursue their aspirations for earning, learning, caring and volunteering-on their own terms.

-To support people to hold 'the reins' in their own working lives they need equal access to quality and life-long education and training alongside diverse career pathways and work opportunities.
+To support people to hold "the reins" in their own working lives they need equal access to quality and life-long education and training alongside diverse career pathways and work opportunities.